Notes and Tips

 - For the first load, choose a data range

-- Check "Run for historical periods"
+- Select "Run for historical periods"

-- Click "Start" to initiate
+- Click START to initiate the rule run

 Step 2d - First Run (for Historical Periods)

 As "Run for historical periods" was selected, a confirmation screen is displayed.
+Click Yes to run the rules from the earlier date entered to the current date.

-NOTE: This immediately executes the rule.
+NOTE: This immediately runs the rule.

 Step 2e - Edit/Confirm Schedule